Transferring Natural Language Datasets Between Languages Using Large Language Models for Modern Decision Support and Sci-Tech Analytical Systems: Materials and Methods

-\subsection{Preparing the gold set}
+\subsubsection{Preparing the Gold~Set}

-In order to be able to estimate the output quality of our steps, we need a reliable set that was manually checked in the sense of the translation and NER annotation.
-To do that, we translate the whole dev set and a small part of the train set with the API Google Translate.
-We get 1179 sentences from the dev set and 3010 out of 24184 randomly selected sentences from the train set.
-(There is no specific reason why exactly 3010 from the train part were sampled; it just happened once, and we decided to leave it be.)
-Next, we select only the sentences with NER annotation, which gives us 870 sentences from dev and train sets.
-Then we manually transfer the NER annotation from English text to Russian using Label Studio \cite{Label_Studio}.
+To be able to estimate the output quality of our steps, we need a reliable set that was manually checked in terms of the translation and NER annotation.
+To~do that, we translate the whole dev set and a small part of the train set with the API Google Translate.
+We obtain 1179 sentences from the dev set and 3010 out of 24,184 randomly selected sentences from the train set.
+(There is no specific reason why exactly 3010 from the train part were sampled; it just happened once, and~we decided to let it be.)
+Next, we select only the sentences with NER annotation, which gives us 870 sentences from the dev and train sets.
+Then we manually transfer the NER annotation from English text to Russian using Label Studio~\cite{Label_Studio}.
 While transferring, when we saw that the translation was semantically incorrect, we skipped these sentences and later translated them manually.
-The source of incorrectness originates commonly from the catchphrases and the specific language.
-The statistics of the NER labels of the gold set are available in Table \ref{deft_stat}.1.
+The~source of incorrectness originates commonly from the catchphrases and the specific language.
+The~statistics of the NER labels of the gold set are available in Figure~\ref{deft_stat}.

-For the purpose of evaluating the translation, we sampled 200 sentences with no NER annotation and also checked them on adequate translation.
+For the purpose of evaluating the translation, we sampled 200 sentences with no NER annotation and also checked them for adequate~translation.

-Finally, the statistics of our gold set are next: 870 sentences have the NER annotation, and 200 sentences don't.
-Overall, we have 1070 sentences with manually verified translation into Russian.
+Finally, the~statistics of our gold set are next: 870 sentences have the NER annotation, and~200 sentences do not.
+Overall, we have 1070 sentences with manually verified translations into~Russian.